jakis39/dice-events-task/README.md

 ## Assumptions

 - Showing `total` price in UI, as I would want to see prices with all fees included already
+- Shows 'Free' if there is no data about ticket types (this would be business logic I would ask for clarification on)

 ## Improvements